 Best Improvement Prize

-As part of the SWEET Peer Review Program we annually award two Best Improvement Prizes endowed with 2.500 € each, which are being generously sponsored by Lilly.
+As part of the SWEET Peer Review Program we annually award two Best Improvement Prizes endowed with 2.500 € each.

 The two prices are awarded to centers that have achieved significant quality improvements that made progress in the delivery of services or introduced a new method or process.
 In particular the judges will be looking for practice that may have: